Asian College of Technology: History

-In 2009 ACT established the CISCO Network Academy with De La Salle University as its regional academy head.
+In 2009, ACT established the CISCO Network Academy with De La Salle University as its regional academy head.
 A specialized CISCO Laboratory was put in place and the standard CISCO training program was incorporated in the curricula of Information Technology and Computer Science programs.
 In 2010, the Innobento Animation and Game Development Laboratory was established in partnership with UA Asia, a Japanese company, to train teachers and students advanced animation and game development techniques.
 In March 2011, ACT concluded a MOA with Nexus–Net Fiber Optics Incorporated to Jointly Establish the Fiber Optics Training Center for FOA Certification (FOTC-FOA).

 ACT’s mission of developing highly competent and globally competitive individuals has been validated by being awarded by the National Council for Product and Service Quality as the Best Computer School-Metro Cebu in 2005, 2006, 2007, 2008; the Best Computer School-Visayas in 2009 and the Best Computer School-National Level in 2010.

-In May 2014, the Federation of Accrediting Agencies of the Philippines (FAAP) granted ACT Candidate Status for its Elementary, High School, and Nursing Programs, and in January 2015 for its Hospitality Management and Information Technology programs, for satisfactorily meeting the standards and fulfilling all the requirements of the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).
+In May 2014, the Federation of Accrediting Agencies of the Philippines (FAAP) granted ACT a candidate status for its elementary, high school, and nursing programs, and in January 2015 for its hospitality management (HM) and information technology (IT) programs, for satisfactorily meeting the standards and fulfilling all the requirements of the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).

-The Department of Education granted ACT Main and South campuses permits to offer Senior High School program beginning school year 2016-17.
+The Department of Education (DepEd) granted ACT's main and south campuses' permits to offer Senior High School program beginning school year 2016-17.
 Tracks offered included Academic, TVL, and Arts and Design.
 Offered under the Academic Tracks are the following strands: Accountancy, Business and Management (ABM), Science, Technology, Engineering and Mathematics (STEM), Humanities and Social Sciences (HUMMS), and General Academic Strand (GAS).
 Offered under the Tech-Voc Track is the Information and Communications Technology (ICT) Strand with majors in Animation, Computer Programming, Technical Drafting and Home Economics.